Skip navigation

 In 2013, Yasir fled his country because he had no status as an ethnic minority and was constantly targeted by police and authorities.
 More than two decades earlier, he was deported from his country of birth with his family – and imprisoned as ‘enemies of the state’ for two years.
 Yasir was tortured by the prison guards as a child who kept him in handcuffs.
 He saw them do the same to his family and other prisoners.

 Yasir says, “the things that happened in jail changed me forever.
 That nightmare continued when my family was deported to a neighbouring country.
-We stayed more than 10 years in a ‘Foreigners Detention Centre’ and suffered extreme poverty and violence there.
-I can’t even look at handcuffs without feeling like I’m going to have a seizure”.
+We stayed more than 10 years in a ‘Foreigners Detention Centre’ and suffered extreme poverty and violence there."

 Despite Yasir’s experience of torture with handcuffs at the hands of authorities, Border Force require he and other people people locked in detention wear them in order to access medical care.
 For Yasir, this means he is unable to access the medical care he needs for fear of seizures if he is handcuffed.